xcart/xcart-docs/_pages/kb_en/general_setup/beginners_guide.md

 ## Basic Store Setup

 The most important parts of your online store are the way your store looks and the kinds of products that you're going to sell.
 Try a few different themes to see which one looks best.
-If none of the default themes suits you, check for extra templates in the [Marketplace](https://market.x-cart.com/ecommerce-templates/ "Beginners Guide").
+If none of the default themes suits you, check for extra templates in the [X-Cart App Store](https://market.x-cart.com/ecommerce-templates/).

 Add some products to sell.
 Depending on how many products you plan to offer, adding and organizing your product listings can be the most time-consuming step of setting up an X-Cart store.
 Be sure to give yourself plenty of time to add your products, to organize them, to configure payments and to set the necessary tax and shipping options.